Is Sized Typing for Coq Practical?: Size Inference

 \subsection{Inference Algorithm}

-Size inference begins with a bare term.
-In this case, even type annotations of \cofixpoints are bare; that is, Notice that fixpoints still have a vector of indices, with $n_k$ being the index of the recursive argument of the $k$th mutual fixpoint, whereas real Coq code can have no indices given.
-To produce these indices, we do what Coq's kernel currently does: attempt type checking on every combination of indices from left to right, even if the type of the argument at that index is not inductive.
+Size inference begins with either a bare term or a position term.
+For the bare terms, even type annotations of \cofixpoints are bare, \ie

+Notice that fixpoints still have the indices $n$ of the recursive arguments, whereas surface Coq programs generally have no indices.
+To produce these indices, we do what Coq currently does: brute-force search.
+We try the algorithm on every combination of indices from left to right.
 This continues until one combination works, or fails if none do.

-\autoref{fig:algorithm} presents the size inference algorithm, which uses the same indexing conventions as the typing rules.
-We will go over parts of the algorithm in detail shortly.

-\refrule{a-check} is the \textit{checking} component of the algorithm.
-To ensure that the inferred type subtypes the sized given type, it uses the metafunction $\preceq$ that takes two sized terms and attempts to produce a set of stage constraints based on the subtyping rules of \autoref{fig:subtyping}.
-It performs reductions as necessary and fails if two terms are incompatible.
+Then the type annotations are initially position annotated on as many types as possible, and this position term itself is passed into the algorithm.
+Because of the way the Coq kernel is structured, this may not always be possible in the implementation.
+We discuss this and other implementational issues in the next section.